Colors of the North Shore

 54.0 Ridges above Silver Bay.
 The 11-mile stretch of the Superior Hiking Trail from Silver Bay to Minnesota 1 often is called the trail's most scenic (and also one of the most challenging), passing Bean and Bear lakes in Tettegouche State Park, Round Mountain, Mount Trudee and High Falls on the Baptism River.

 For an easier but also scenic hike, take the Twin Lakes Trail, a 7.6-mile loop that passes Bean and Bear Lakes and starts from Silver Bay's Visitor Center, half a mile from the Minnesota 61 stoplight on Outer Drive.

 56.0 View from Palisade Head.
 It's a short but steep drive up to this clifftop with a spectacular view down the cliff-lined shore to Shovel Point.
 Bring a picnic — and watch your kids.

 60.2 Ridges east of Tettegouche State Park.
-For good maple hikes, Superior Hiking Trail Association director Gayle Coyer recommends the 6.8-mile stretch of trail from Minnesota 1 to County Road 6, from the east edge of Tettegouche State Park to Little Marais.
+For good maple hikes, Gayle Coyer of the Superior Hiking Trail Association recommends the 6.8-mile stretch of trail from Minnesota 1 to County Road 6, from the east edge of Tettegouche State Park to Little Marais.

 “It has great maples and great lake views too,’’ she says.
 “It’s very fun and dramatic walking along the cliff edges.’’